holoi/holokit-immersal-multiplayer-boilerplate/README.md

 To get started, navigate to `Assets/Scenes/Multiplayer AR Boilerplate_Image Tracking Relocalization.unity` to open the scene, and then build it for your iOS devices.
 Familiarize yourself with the workflow and try to understand the code structure.
 You can then modify the code to tailor it to your project's needs.

-For a detailed understanding of how the image tracking relocalization method functions, please refer to the README file of the [image tracking relocalization package](https://github.com/holoi/com.holoi.xr.image-tracking-relocalization).
+For a detailed understanding of how the dynamically rendered marker relocalizatioin method functions, please refer to the README file of the [image tracking relocalization package](https://github.com/holoi/com.holoi.xr.image-tracking-relocalization).

 ## Immersal Boilerplate